LEAF-better together-Ways to Give

 Volunteer For LEAF

-It takes over 100 volunteers make LEAF happen!
+It takes 280 volunteers to make LEAF happen!

 As a volunteer for LEAF, you make an impact on the lives of others.
 No matter what area of service you choose, you will be an integral part of our organization’s mission.
 We depend on volunteers and we take your time and your talents seriously.